^^ Back to top

 - eye implants –such as small metal clips used to hold the retina in place

 - an intrauterine device (IUD)–a contraceptive device made of plastic and copper that fits inside the womb

 - artificial joints – such as those used for a hip replacement or knee replacement

 - tubal ligation clips –used in female sterilisation

 - surgical clips or staples – used to close wounds after an operation

 Some tattoo ink contains traces of metal, but most tattoos are safe in an MRI scanner.
-Tell the radiographer immediately if you feel any discomfort or heat to your tattoo.
+Tell the radiographer immediately if you feel any discomfort or heat in your tattoo during the scan.

 ^^ Back to top